 This phenomenon, which particularly affects young people, is mainly due to the electronic revolution and growing insecurity.
 Some teenagers could walk to school, but their parents choose to take them by car to avoid the risk.

-As you will have realised, a sedentary lifestyle carries very serious health risks: diabetes, obesity, cancer, depression, etc. Yet far too many of us still work long hours in a seated position without taking the risks of a sedentary lifestyle into account.
-Both at work and at home, it is possible to do something about it.
-Here's how, the ergonomic ActiveBase seat has been designed to transform your working time spent in a seated position into active muscle-building time.
+As you can see, a sedentary lifestyle poses very serious health risks: diabetes, obesity, cancer, depression, etc. Yet too many of us still work long hours in a seated position without considering the risks of a sedentary lifestyle.
+Both at work and at home, it is possible to remedy this situation.
+In this sense, the ergonomic ActiveBase seat has been designed to transform your working time spent in a seated position into active muscle-building time.

 Now that you know all about the health risks of a sedentary lifestyle, feel free to tell your friends and family about it and share this article if you found it informative.